Layer7-Community/graphman-client/README.md

   - `export GRAPHMAN_HOME=/path/to/layer7-graphman-home`

 > [!NOTE]
 > As the module is installed globally, graphman client can be executed from any directory workspace.
+And, no extension is needed to refer it.

+> [!NOTE]
+> Please refer the [Previous Releases](docs/previous-releases.md) page for installing the older clients

 ### Update the graphman client from registry
 - installed client (from Broadcom's registry) can be updated to the latest available.